yannick-cw/poc_analyzer/README.md

 ```

 Well thats what we thought.
+Find out if your new date is secretly a radical Trump supporter?
+Or your boss has the same policial views as you?

 What if you could predict the political opinion of a person automatically by just looking at the posts he does in social media?

 This was the question, which lead to our idea, to classify text to different political groups.

 So we created a website where you can
-1.  put in any text and classify it to an democratic or republican political opinion
+1. put in any text and classify it to democrats or republican
-2. link to a twitter account and classify this account to an democratic or republican political opinion
+2. link to a twitter account and classify this account to democrats or republicans

 We considered doing it for the German political spectrum but than decided to try to differentiate between republicans and democrats, for the simple reason, that there are huge amounts of data available for US politics.
-As source for data we considered using twitter, but decided to go for [reddit](http://reddit.com), because it is easier to find labeled training data there.
+As source for data we thought about using twitter, but decided to go for [reddit](http://reddit.com), because it is easier to find labeled training data there.
 ## The Data
 Reddit is a huge datasource for labeled data, there are millions of posts to almost every existing topic.
 And these posts are upvoted or downvoted by other users of the site.